jaimetur/PhotoMigrator/help/01-command-line-interface.md

 -uAlb        ; --upload-albums <ALBUMS_FOLDER>
                Upload albums from <ALBUMS_FOLDER>.
 One album per subfolder.
                You must provide the photo client using '--client'.
-               Use '--reuse-similar-existing-albums' if you also want to reuse conservatively similar existing album names instead of only exact matches.
+               Use '--reuse-similar-existing-albums' if you also want to treat equivalent names such as 'Album', 'Album_1', 'Album (2)', 'New_Album', 'New Album', or 'New_Album 1' as the same family.
+               On supported cloud targets, the preferred clean keeper name is used and redundant variants are consolidated into it.
+               Immich, Synology, and NextCloud remove the redundant albums afterwards.
+Google Photos keeps them because its public API cannot delete albums.
                Example: --client=immich --upload-albums ./My_Albums_Folder
 -dAlb        ; --download-albums <ALBUMS_NAME>
                Download specific albums to <OUTPUT_FOLDER> (required: -o/--output-folder).